particle-iot/docs/src/content/getting-started/new.md

 ### Incorrect LTE M1 bands 2024-03-19

-The datasheets for the B402/B404 and BRN402/BRN404 listed the wrong LTE Cat M1 bands supported.
-It should be LTE Cat M1 bands: 2, 4, 5, 12, 13.
+The datasheets for the B402/B404 and BRN402/BRN404 listed the wrong LTE Cat M1 bands.
+The list of supported bands should be 2, 4, 5, 12, 13.

 ### Particle.subscribe clarification 2024-03-19